angjelinhila/angjelinhila.github.io/index.md

 - **Hila, A.** (2025). *An enactivist approach to HCI: Bridging the gap between agent autonomy and affordances*.
 In *HCI International 2025 Proceedings* (S041: Data-Driven Design for Trust, Transparency, and Collaboration).
 [DOI](https://arxiv.org/abs/2509.07871).
 - **Hila, A.** & **Hauser, E.** (2025). *Assessing the reliability of large language models for deductive qualitative coding: A comparative study of ChatGPT interventions*.
 In *ASIS&T 2025 Annual Meeting*.
 [DOI](https://arxiv.org/abs/2507.14384)
 - **Hila, A.** (2025). *Psycho-social assemblages: Virtuality, multiplicity & intensity in the evolving public library sphere*. _Deleuze Studies_.
 [DOI](https://osf.io/preprints/socarxiv/ks5a2_v1)

+## 📚 Other Publications

+- Hila, Angjelin.
+“An Introduction to Reinforcement Learning.” *Medium*, 2024.
+[Article](https://medium.com/data-science/an-introduction-to-reinforcement-learning-995737d3f1d)
+- Hila, Angjelin.
+“Quantum Computing for Complete Beginners.” *Medium*, 2023.
+[Article](https://medium.com/data-science/quantum-computing-for-complete-beginners-63b989ded053)
+- Hila, Angjelin.
+“Cooperative and Competitive Games: The Limits of Game Theory and Evolutionary Biology in Modeling Social Systems.” *Medium*, 2021.
+[Article](https://angjelinhila.medium.com/cooperative-and-competitive-games-2d23885680a9)
+- Hila, Angjelin.
+“Analog Photography in a Digital World: The Phenomenology and Contemporary Status of the Single Lens Reflex Camera.” *The IJournal: Student Journal of the Faculty of Information*, vol. 2, no. 1, Fall 2016, Toronto, Canada, 7 Dec.
+2016.

 ---